 LETTER FROM THE CEO

-It is an honor to join forces in this cause with our outstanding partners across the United States and around the world.
+It is an honor to join forces in that endeavor with our outstanding friends, partners, and grantees across the United States and around the world.
 To all of you, I extend my deepest thanks.

 Chief Executive Officer